CTIA and GTIA: GTIA enhancements

 Of these modes, Atari BASIC Graphics 9 is particularly notable.
-It enables the Atari to display gray-scale digitized photographs, which despite their low resolution were very impressive at the time.
+It enables the Atari to display grayscale digitized photographs, which despite their low resolution were very impressive at the time.
 Additionally, by allowing 16 shades of a single hue rather than the 8 shades available in other graphics modes, it increases the amount of different colors the Atari could display from 128 to 256.
 Unfortunately, this feature is limited for use in this mode only, which due to its low resolution was not widely used.

 The Antic 2 and 3 text modes are capable of displaying the same color ranges as mode F graphics when using the GTIA's alternate color interpretations.
 However, since the pixel reduction also applies and turns 8 pixel wide, 2 color text into 2 pixel wide, 16 color blocks these modes are unsuitable for actual text, and so these graphics modes are not popular outside of demos.
 Effective use of the GTIA color interpretation feature with text modes requires a carefully constructed character set treating characters as pixels.
 This method allows display of an apparent GTIA "high resolution" graphics mode that would ordinarily occupy 8K of RAM to instead use only about 2K (1K for the character set, and 1K for the screen RAM and display list.)

 The GTIA also fixed an error in CTIA that caused graphics to be misaligned by "half a color clock".
 The side effect of the fix was that programs that relied on color artifacts in high-resolution monochrome modes would show a different pair of colors.

 Atari owners can determine if their machine is equipped with the CTIA or GTIA by executing the BASIC command POKE 623,64.
 If the screen blackens after execution, the machine is equipped with the new GTIA chip.
 If it stays blue, the machine has a CTIA chip instead.